Project type: Client project at RevUnit agency

 As part of a worldwide retailer's initiative to move its internal applications to the cloud, the RevUnit product team got to redesign and refactor an existing legal document management platform, an outdated Flash application.
 I reviewed the existing application, learned from our super users how to improve their workflows, and redesigned the entire app with the company's branding and Google's material design.

-The application houses legal documents relevant to each store's real estate projects
+The application houses legal documents relevant to each store's real estate projects.

 The app's primary users were the retailer's internal attorneys and paralegals.
 Secondary users were external firms (ex. environmental insurance firms) and retailer's internal accountants who reviewed the documents less frequently.